 - Take further tissue samples from the affected areas, these should be around the size of the end of your little finger.
+DO NOT include a margin of healthy tissue, take diseased tissue only, and please note that samples of the hard palate are of the most use to the study- even if the palate appears healthy please take a sample and note on the form above that palate appears normal. - UN3373

-DO NOT include a margin of healthy tissue, take diseased tissue only. - Take as many samples as you wish, but these must be stored separately. - Each sample must be placed in its own 2ml screw top tube filled with 96-99% ethanol.
+BIOLOGICAL SUBSTANCE CATEGORY B - Take as many samples as you wish, but these must be stored separately. - Each sample must be placed in its own 2ml screw top tube filled with 96-99% ethanol.
 The sample should be fully submerged in ethanol. - Label each tube with the research accession number and sampling site. - Tubes must be stored in a freezer until ready for transport. - Package for transport wrapped in enough absorbent material to absorb the liquid contents if the container should open.
 Place in a plastic zip lock bag (labelled with rescue date, location and research accession number).
 The zip lock bag should be placed in a padded rigid container (padded cardboard box). - Labelling- mark the outer packing with 'Biological Substance, Category B, UN3373', the diamond shaped mark illustrated below MUST be displayed adjacent to this.